stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > We are on track but need to pick up the pace.

-> Make sure we are actively removing silos in our various workflows (marketing, governance) make extra effort to be as transparent as we can with each other.
+> Make sure we are actively removing silos in our various workflows (marketing, governance).

+> Make extra effort to be as transparent as we can with each other.